aahmedessam30/api-versionizer/README.md

 php artisan api:versionize --versions=v1,v2
 ```

-This command will create versioned routes and files based on the configuration specified in the `apiversionizer.php` file.
+This command will create versioned routes and files based on the configuration specified in the `api-versionizer.php` file.
 It will generate routes for each versioned file with the appropriate version prefix and middleware.

 ### Step 4: Access Versioned Routes